Course Selection Procedure

 • Students cannot take a course for which they do not have the pre- or co-requisite.

 • Full-time JD students must take a minimum of 13 credits and a maximum of 16 credits per term; and a minimum of 28 credits and a maximum of 32 credits per academic year.
 The January Intensive credit will be allocated to the Winter term, and students in an intensive will end up with up to 17 Winter term credits.
-But students enrolled in a January intensive may take 17 credits in the Winter term, and a total of 33 credits in the academic year.
+Students enrolled in a January intensive may take 17 credits in the Winter term, and a total of 33 credits in the academic year.

 • Students applying for clinics that have an application process must request to be registered for that clinic after they have been accepted.
 Please adhere to the individual application deadline of that clinic.
 (Most applications are due the same day as the course selection submission).